OmenApps/django-tomselect/README.md

 ```

 **Important**: that means that the result visible to Tom Select must have an
-attribute or property with that name or the column will remain empty.
+attribute or property with that name or the field's contents will remain empty.
 The results for Tom Select are created by the view calling `values()` on the
 result queryset, so you must make sure that the attribute name is available
 on the view's root queryset as either a model field or as an annotation.